-To successfully further develop and deliver our Lambeth Recovery Plan over the coming weeks and months we will:
+To successfully further develop and deliver our Lambeth Recovery Plan over the coming weeks and months:

-- We will share our draft Recovery Plan with the wider public and provide opportunities to feedback on our overall priorities, our key actions through a community event in August - Our partners will continue to gather insights over the summer.
-We will continue to learn from people's recent experience of receiving and providing care - from our staff, the independent sector and informal carers as well as patients and service users - during the pandemic period and the impact this has had on them - Systematically consider how this intelligence can inform our ongoing recovery actions at local and SEL level - Identify priority areas where there are planned changes and where there is scope for engagement to further shape recovery plans - Work collaboratively across partners in Lambeth Together in a coordinated way, using our collective resources, to involve the residents and frontline staff from our borough in decisions about how we deliver health and care in the short, medium and longer term as part of our borough recovery plan focusing on the most impacted populations in a highly targeted way and addressing engagement gaps - We are further developing and will publish our engagement plan.
+- We have shared our draft Recovery Plan with the wider public and are providing opportunities to feedback on our overall priorities, our key actions through a community listening event jointly hosted with Healthwatch on 04 September - We have published a draft public-facing short summary of the recovery plan which has been shared, and encourage people to feedback with comments to hello@lambethtogether.net - Our partners will continue to gather insights over the summer.
+We will continue to learn from people's recent experience of receiving and providing care - from our staff, the independent sector and informal carers as well as patients and service users - during the pandemic period and the impact this has had on them - We will systematically consider how this intelligence can inform our ongoing recovery actions at local and SEL level - Identify priority areas where there are planned changes and where there is scope for engagement to further shape recovery plans - Work collaboratively across partners in Lambeth Together in a coordinated way, using our collective resources, to involve the residents and frontline staff from our borough in decisions about how we deliver health and care in the short, medium and longer term as part of our borough recovery plan - focusing on the most impacted populations in a highly targeted way and addressing engagement gaps - We are further developing and will publish our engagement plan.